 The law does not apply to programming of global positioning systems or other navigation systems affixed to the vehicle.

-Currently, the state does not have a law that prohibits the use of handheld cell phones while driving.
-However, it does permit localities to pass ordinances prohibiting their use.
+Currently, the state does not have a law that prohibits the use of handheld cell phones while driving, with the exception of school bus drivers and drivers of commercial vehicles.

 Detroit.
 The city of Detroit prohibits use of handheld cell phones while driving within the city limits.
 Violation of the law is a secondary offense.